 Awards and recognitions by definition are not part of the advancement plan.
 They supplement it in many ways, however, and often lead to increased retention.
 Some awards and recognitions are for youth members, some for adults, and some for both.
 Some are earned, while others are presented in honor of service rendered.
 Awards and recognitions can be administered by a council advancement committee or by other committees or task forces as determined by a council executive board.

-For more information about awards, visit Awards Central at www.scouting.org/Awards_Central.
-Application and nomination forms are available at www.scouting.org/forms.
+For more information about awards, visit Awards Central.
+Application and nomination forms are available on the Scouting Forms from the National Council page.
 In most cases, the forms provide details on where to send the paperwork and also list any additional information that might be required.
 Questions about awards and recognitions should be directed to the National Advancement Program Team at the National Service Center.

 A separate publication, the Guide to Awards and Insignia, No. 33066, is a central source for building a deeper understanding of the opportunities available.